A Passover Relationship between Events in the Life and

 G—He replied, “You of little faith, why are you so afraid?”(Matthew 8:26)

-H—Is it lawful on the Sabbath to do good or to do evil?
+H—Is it lawful on the Sabbath to do good or evil?
 (Luke 6:9)

 5—How many loaves do you have?
 Go and See.
 Five and two fish (Mark 6:38)